sixtysixx/hurtsir/index.md

 1. **Antivirus:** Disable your AV.
 Create a dedicated folder and **exclude it** from scans.
 2. **Download Utilities:** Place these inside your excluded folder:
    - [Sirhurt Cleaner](https://github.com/massimopaganigh/sirhurt.cleaner)
-   - [Sirstrap](https://github.com/massimopaganigh/Sirstrap) (CLI is recommended for easier config).
+   - [Sirstrap](https://github.com/massimopaganigh/Sirstrap) (CLI is recommended for easier config- Can use others (*whatever*strap) if they allow to manually set roblox build.).
-3. **Sirhurt:** Download this directly from the official downloads page.
+3. **Sirhurt:** Download sirhurt directly from the official downloads page.
+If using box link click top right on the starting page, otherwise it likely wont download.
    > **Note:** Use **7-Zip** or **WinRAR** for extraction.
 The default Windows extractor can cause issues.

 ---